inspr/core-legacy/doc/PubSub.md

 # Publish / Subscribe

 Pub/Sub is an asynchronous messaging service that decouples services that produce events from services that process events.
+It is an architectural pattern where messages are sent in a 1:n manner

 Very popular and useful, Pub/Sub offers reliable message storage and real-time delivery.
 Inspr is the perfect environment for these applications,  seen that they benefit heavily from microservice structure as well as the shared communication Channels, both part of Inspr's main features.
 Being able to easily publish and change the dApp's structure also allows for great expandability, especially when it comes to adding new subscriber to the service.